-Just to finish off our series on Habsburg terms for visitors to Vienna, a little delve into the complicated world of the abbreviations k. u. k. and k. k. that appear intriguingly on signs and labels all over the city.
+Just to finish off our series on Habsburg terms for visitors to Vienna, a little delve into the complicated world of two abbreviations that appear intriguingly on signs and labels all over the city: k. k. and k. u. k.

 - See also: